Brynteg added another chapter to their rich rugby history with a remarkable win in the Powergen Champion Schools Tournament.

 Adam Hargreaves got Castleford on the scoreboard, but Olds’ try just before the break kept Brynteg’s lead healthy.

-Powerful centre Rhys Evans raced over for two tries after the restart before Daniel James’ spectacular dash down the touchline wrapped up a fantastic afternoon for the Welsh outfit.
+Powerful centre Rhys Evans (pictured below) raced over for two tries after the restart before Daniel James’ spectacular dash down the touchline wrapped up a fantastic afternoon for the Welsh outfit.